zombie9/eve-gpt/README.md

 ## 📄 License

-This project is open source.
-Add your preferred license here.
+This project is open source under the MIT license.

 ## 🆘 Support